-The Guanacaste Conservation Area, in northwestern Costa Rica, contains a mosaic of diverse ecosystems from the Pacific shores to the lowland rain forests in the Caribbean basin.
-It is comprised of contiguous protected areas containing important terrestrial and marine-coastal environments and key habitats.
+The Guanacaste Conservation Area in northwestern Costa Rica contains a mosaic of diverse ecosystems, from the Pacific shores to lowland Caribbean rainforests.
+It comprises four contiguous protected areas containing critical terrestrial and marine-coastal environments and key habitats.

 Guanacaste Conservation Area

-The protected areas contain important terrestrial and marine-coastal environments, including the best dry forest habitats from Central America to northern Mexico and key habitats for endangered or rare plant and animal species.
+The protected areas contain critical terrestrial and marine-coastal environments, including the best dry forest habitats from Central America to northern Mexico and key habitats for endangered or rare plant and animal species.

 Area de Conservación Guanacaste World Heritage Site

-The area contains the Area de Conservación Guanacaste World Heritage Site and comprises 147,000 ha (363,000 acres) of land and sea in northwestern Costa Rica, comprised of contiguous protected areas which have expanded over time:
+The area contains the Area de Conservación Guanacaste World Heritage Site.
+It comprises 147,000 ha (363,000 acres) of land and sea in northwestern Costa Rica, comprised of four contiguous protected areas which have expanded over time:

-The property is a mosaic of diverse ecosystems from the shore of the Pacific to the lowland rain forests in the Caribbean basin.
-Along the way, the gradient passes a varied coastline, the Pacific coastal lowlands and much of the western side of the Guanacaste Range peaking at Rincón de la Vieja.
+The World Heritage property is a mosaic of diverse ecosystems from the Pacific shore to the Caribbean basin's lowland rain forests.
+Along the way, the gradient passes a varied coastline, the Pacific coastal lowlands and much of the western side of the Guanacaste Range, peaking at Rincón de la Vieja.

 The many forest types comprise a large tract of tropical dry forest, an often overlooked, highly vulnerable global conservation priority.
-Furthermore, there are extensive wetlands, numerous water courses, as well as oak forests and savannahs.
+Furthermore, extensive wetlands, numerous watercourses, oak forests and savannahs exist.

-The largely intact coastal-marine interface features estuaries, rocks, sandy and cobble beaches rimming the 43,000 hectares of marine area with its various, mostly uninhabited near-shore islands and islets.
-Major nutrient-rich cold upwelling currents offshore result in an exceptionally high productivity of this part of the Pacific.
+The largely intact coastal-marine interface features estuaries, large rocks, and sandy and cobble beaches rimming the 43,000 ha (106,000 acres) of the marine area and mostly uninhabited near-shore islands and islets.
+Major nutrient-rich cold upwelling currents offshore result in exceptionally high productivity in this part of the Pacific.

 The visually dramatic landscape mosaic is home to an extraordinary variety of life forms.
 Next to the approximately 7,000 plant species, more than 900 vertebrate species have been confirmed.

-A striking feature of Area de Conservación Guanacaste is the wealth of ecosystem and habitat diversity, all connected through an uninterrupted gradient from the Pacific Ocean across the highest peaks to the lowlands on the Caribbean side.
+A striking feature of ACG is the wealth of ecosystem and habitat diversity, all connected through an uninterrupted gradient from the Pacific Ocean across the highest peaks to the lowlands on the Caribbean side.

-Beyond the distinction into land and sea, the many landscape and forest types comprise mangroves, lowland rain forest, premontane and montane humid forest, cloud forest, as well as oak forests and savannahs with evergreen gallery forests along the many water courses.
+Beyond the distinction into land and sea, the many landscapes and forest types comprise mangroves, lowland rainforests, premontane and montane humid forests, cloud forests, oak forests and savannahs with evergreen gallery forests, along with the many watercourses.

-Along the extraordinary transect the property allows migration, genetic exchange and complex ecological processes and interactions at all levels of biodiversity, including between land and sea.
+Along the extraordinary transect, the property allows migration, genetic exchange, complex ecological processes, and interactions at all levels of biodiversity, including between land and sea.

-Major nutrient-rich cold upwelling currents offshore result in a high marine productivity and are the foundation of a diverse coastal-marine ecosystem containing important coral reefs, algal beds, estuaries, mangroves, sandy and cobble beaches, shore dunes and wetlands.
+Major nutrient-rich cold upwelling currents offshore result in high marine productivity and are the foundation of a diverse coastal-marine ecosystem containing essential coral reefs, algal beds, estuaries, mangroves, sandy and cobble beaches, shore dunes and wetlands.

-The formal conservation history goes back to 1971 when Santa Rosa National Park was created to conserve a stretch of land and sea of high conservation valuable.
-Over the years new national parks, a wildlife refuge and an Experimental Forest Station were established and added.
+The formal conservation history goes back to 1971 when Santa Rosa National Park was created to conserve a stretch of land and sea of high conservation value.
+Over the years, new national parks, a wildlife refuge and an Experimental Forest Station were established and added.